MecaLab/Brainvisa-Diffuse/README.rst

 1. Launch Brainvisa
 2. Click on preferences and

-* Dipy_ python package must be installed in your operating system.
+* Dipy_ python package must be installed in the Brainvisa distribution.
 For informations about Dipy_ installation please look at Dipy installation instructions here: http://nipy.org/dipy/installation.html

+* Joblib python package must be installed in the Brainvisa distribution

 To check that Brainvisa's python know where Dipy is launch Brainvisa's shell through graphical user interface and type ::
 import dipy